datenstrom/yellow/STYLEGUIDE.md

 * Keep methods relatively small, sweet and focused on one thing, if unsure do less.
 * Don't have code comments inside methods and functions.

-You should use the following guidelines for your extensions:

-* Extension names should be a singular word, no spaces, e.g. `Core`, `Edit`, `Fika`.
-* Version numbers should begin with the release number, e.g. `0.9.1`, `0.9.2`, `0.9.3`.
-* Descriptions should be one line, e.g. `Core functionality of your website`.
-* File names should use use kebab-case, the extension name is used as prefix,
-  e.g. `fika.php`, `fika.css`, `fika.js`, `fika-library.min.js`, `fika-stack.svg`.
-* Repository names should use kebap-case, e.g. `yellow-core`, `yellow-edit`, `yellow-fika`.
-* Repository documentation should be in `English`, other languages are optional.
-* Repository screenshots/thumbnails should be in PNG image format, e.g. `SCREENSHOT.png`.
-* Repositories should have a flat folder structure, file actions are stored in file `extension.ini`.
-* Keep extensions relatively small, sweet and focused on one thing, if unsure do less.
-* Don't have more than one extension per repository.

 You should use the following guidelines for your documentation:

-* Use Markdown for text formatting.
+* Use Markdown for text formatting, consistent indentation with 4 spaces, no tabs.
-* Titles should be one line and may contain the version number, e.g. `Core 0.9.1`.
+* Titles may contain a version number, e.g. `API for developers`, `Core 0.9.1`.
-* Descriptions should be one line, e.g. `Core functionality of your website`.
+* Descriptions should be one line max, e.g. `Core functionality of your website`.
 * Help files should use a `[toc]` shortcut to make a table of contents.
 * Readme files should start with a section to explain how to install an extension.
 * Readme files should use the following order for headings, all are optional: